Click to go to the harpersguild.com(tm) home page

 An additional feature of this sort of reconfiguration is that you can change it back later if you wish, or you can change it further to a setup many folks prefer: some version of the Bowers setup.

-Technically, Bowers never used half of the versions of this setup that are attributed to him, and he probably wishes there was another name for it.
-The picture above right shows the version that Oscar Schmidt uses on their "Americana" autoharps, and it's one of the most common.
-As a Folk singer, I find that one advantage of these setups is that, in addition to giving me E, Bm and F#m, they bring the relative minors closer to their major keys.
+A setup many prefer for guitar-friendly genres like String-Band, Folk, Bluegrass, Country, and Pop.
+The picture shows one of the most common reconfigurations.
+One advantage of these setups is that, in addition to giving me E, Bm and F#m, they bring the relative minors closer to their major keys.

 By the way, approaches with the major chords in the middle row, etc. - are very popular among folks who go "diatonic," that is they convert their autoharps to play only in one or two keys.
 But that's another discussion.